 This mistake is the most common mistake when Control Plan and PFMEA are conducted separately.
 Control Plan or PFMEA changes from time to time, and the team might forget to update the remaining document when one changes.
 The practical solution is using specialized FMEA software.
 The software will automatically update the other document whenever the team changes one.

-#1 FMEA Creator for Excel
+# 1 FMEA Tool for Excel

 DFMEA’s failure modes are not considered to reflect in PFMEA’s failure effects.
 Logically, the process’s failure effects that occur on the product are the product’s failure modes.

 Example: A fuel tank’s DFMEA mentions about leaking problem.
 However, the corresponding PFMEA does not mention about this effect.

 Not all of DFMEA’s failure mode can become PFMEA’s failure effects.
 However, the team should consider if there is any linkage between process failure and product failure.
 If any, the team should mention product failure as an effect of process failure.
 With the above example, the leaking problem can be considered as an effect of failure in the corresponding process, such as welding or piping assembling.

 3. Missing linkage between Design and Process FMEA (2)

 DFMEA’s potential causes are not considered to transfer to PFMEA’s failure mode.
 Logically, a potential cause of product failure can become a failure in the corresponding process, so it should be mentioned in both Design and Process FMEA.
 However, it should be transferred by considering the scope of Process FMEA.

 Example: A fuel tank’s DFMEA mentions that leaking failure causes because of broken welding join.
 However, corresponding PFMEA does not indicate this failure from the production aspect.